Silvenga/silvenga.com/input/posts/just-another-putty-color-scheme.md

 The hardest issue was the color black couldn't be pure black, white couldn't be pure white.
 I needed colors that worked in any situation.
 Not to mention developers do their best work at 1 o'clock in the morning so naturally the theme needed to look good on dimmed screens and couldn't use the universal color: white.
 This is what I came up with and I dare say the colors look nice.
 I call it Slight.

 Putty themes can be easily imported into the Windows registry.
 Slight can be download directly from [here](https://gist.github.com/Silvenga/13d2f20d807b4a5c3ce3/raw/slight-putty-theme.reg) or from the source below.
+Note that you can change the default theme for all new sessions by changing `Slight` to `Default%20Settings`.

 <code data-gist-id="13d2f20d807b4a5c3ce3"></code>